 One of our neighbors had just shot a deer, and it had run onto our land before collapsing between the house and boiler shed.
 He was part way through gutting it when my husband came out, and he did the neighborly thing and offered a piece to share, namely all the organs above the diaphragm.
 In Europe, this is referred to as the “pluck” and it’s not uncommon to find fresh lamb pluck for sale in one big bundle at lamb harvest time.

 Deer heart is a real treat, arguably one of the very best cuts.
 Trim it into steaks, give it a quick marinade and cook medium rare for some of the best steaks you’ve ever had.
-Deer liver is not so spectacular, and you have to be a pretty hardcore liver fan to cook it up.
-We cooked it anyway and made a downright decent venison pate.

 Now comes the real tricky part.
 How do you cook lungs?
 I knew they were edible because years ago I came across a British butcher’s cooking video, where he shows you how to make an old school dish called “butchers faggots.”
-They’re basically meatballs made by grinding all the parts that are hard to sell in a butchers shop and then wrapping the whole thing in lacy caul fat (visceral fat).

 He’s since posted a new video, specific to making butchers faggots with deer pluck.
 The lungs, he says, “have no nutritional value but they do add a lovely texture, making the faggot lighter.”

 Since I had already cooked up the heart and liver one way, I needed to find a way to cook just the lungs on their own.
-I’m skeptical that they have “no nutritional content” but either way, a full pluck of butchers faggots was off the menu.
+I’m skeptical that they have “no nutritional content” but either way, a full pluck of butcher’s faggots was off the menu.

 Eating Lungs in the US

-I kept searching for recipes, but time and again, anytime I find recipes for lungs they were British, Italian or Asian recipes.
-Not one old school country recipe from the US.
 That struck me as odd, so I pulled out my old copy of Joy of Cooking from the 1970s which has all manner of strange included in its pages.
 Things that were once common on the American table but have fallen out of favor, like squirrel recipes, and even detailed instructions on how to clean a possum.

 That’s where I found the answer…it’s illegal to sell lung in the United States.

 After providing detailed instructions on how to cook just about every part of any animal imaginable, the book notes that, “although some of those formerly used, like lungs, are now outlawed.”
-What?!?!
-That’s just strange.
-Why?

 A bit more research, and there’s actually a good answer.
 Quite frankly, the modern slaughterhouse is just not an environment that can ensure a lung is removed in a clean and uncontaminated manner.
 If the lungs come into contact with the bowels, there’s just no way to really clean them since they’re full of tiny passages.

-When just about any other part of the cow falls on a shit stained floor, you can rinse it off.
+When just about any other part of the cow falls on a shit-stained floor, you can rinse it off.
 Drop a lung and it’s just full of nasty.
 Kind of makes you want to go pick up some mass market slaughterhouse meat at the grocery store tonight, no?

 In any case, you’re out of luck buying a lung in the US, thus it’s fallen out of our culinary heritage.
 If you want a lung, you’ll have to carefully pull it out of the animal yourself, or find it on the menu overseas.
 If you do happen to have a fresh clean one as I do, here are a few ways to cook a lung.